RenatoMignone/Secure-Timeout-System-NXPS32K3X8EVB/GUIDE.md

 2. Run the compiled application on QEMU:
     ```sh
-    ../qemu/build/qemu-system-arm -machine s32k3x8evb -cpu cortex-m7 -kernel ./Output/SecureTimeoutSystem.elf -monitor none -nographic -serial stdio
+    ../qemu/build/qemu-system-arm -machine s32k3x8evb -cpu cortex-m7 -kernel ./Output/app_name.elf -monitor none -nographic -serial stdio
     ```

 ## Conclusion

-This guide provides a detailed walkthrough of our project, from setting up QEMU to running a FreeRTOS application on the emulated S32K3X8EVB board.
+This guide provides a detailed walkthrough of our project, from setting up QEMU to running a FreeRTOS application on the emulated NXP S32K3X8EVB board.
 By following these steps, you should be able to recreate our project and understand the process of emulating hardware and running an RTOS on it.

+If you encounter any errors or bugs, please refer to or contact the ([authors](README.md#authors)).